oweisse/pysignal/README.md

 ## 1. Real time spectrum analyzer (BB60C)
 ----------------------------------
 User "RealTimeSignalHound" class, in pysignal.py.
 Look at main() function for example of usage.
 The resulting file can be parsed in Matlab by using ParseBinaryIQFile.m.
+NOTE: Will NOT work on a virtual machine, due to USB 3 drivers issues.

 ```
 realTimeSignalHound = RealTimeSignalHound();